nopnop2002/esp32-idf-sqlite3/redirect/README.md

 I used [this](http://xn--sourceforge-m061am75l.net/projects/sockettest/) application.
 ![Image](https://github.com/user-attachments/assets/34af570b-ebfc-460e-a0f5-f187e2278053)

-We can use netcat as UDP server.
+We can use netcat as a UDP server.
 ```
 while true;do nc -ul -p 8080 -w 0; echo ''; done
 ```